for the joys of fluting

 How Do I Get Started?

 Come try out KinderFlute to see if it is right for you.
-There will be two FREE Intro to KinderFlute classes in August.
+Free Intro Classes will be held in July and August.
 Students will learn how to make a sound on the flute and play some fun music games!
 Flutes will be provided for the class.
 Sign up now and reserve your spot.
 Space is limited!

 FREE Intro to KinderFlute Classes: